The Conformance Suite¶

 - A resolution that simply does not find a value returns absent (

-null/undefined) — this covers both a missing struct key and an out-of-range list index.
-Throwing for either is a conformance failure. - Only a structural fault is an error: navigating through a primitive, or addressing a list with a non-integer segment.
+null/undefined) — this covers both a missing struct key and an out-of-range list index, whether the miss occurs at the final segment or an intermediate one.
+Throwing for either is a conformance failure. - Only a structural fault is an error: navigating through a primitive, or addressing a list

 The element type system¶